delight-im/Knowledge/Ubuntu Desktop.md

  * Only use a distribution that has support for UEFI and Secure Boot.
 Ideally, you shouldn't have to import keys for Secure Boot yourself.
  * Set up software-based full disk encryption during setup of your operating system, e.g. using LUKS.
 Make sure to choose a strong passphrase.
  * If you have a larger budget, consider getting a drive with hardware-based full disk encryption.
  * Choose a strong passphrase for the `root` user, if asked for this.
-It may be the same as your password for full disk encryption in most cases.
+In most cases, it may be the same as your password for full disk encryption.
  * Set up an unprivileged account as your primary account for daily usage.
 Set up a strong passphrase for this account.
 This account should, however, be part of the administrator group so that you may elevate privileges using `sudo` at any time.
  * Enable automatic security updates after installation.
  * Make sure that the `sshd` daemon is disabled by default after installation:

    ```
-   $ systemctl disable sshd.service
+   $ sudo systemctl disable sshd.service
-   $ systemctl stop sshd.service
+   $ sudo systemctl stop sshd.service
    ```

  * Make sure that the `ufw` firewall is installed: